- £1,521 per week

 Important - please note

-- Please be aware the top floor is unsuitable for toddlers/young children and people with mobility issues
+- Please be aware the top floor is unsuitable for toddlers/young children and people with limited mobility

 - Please ask guests about bed configuration would they prefer 1 super king or 2 singles

 Read the full Access Statement for this property.